 \subsection{Plausibility}

 In our model, an example is satisfactorily plausible if it resembles a real, functioning Android application (i.e., is a valid member of the problem-space $\mathcal{Z}$).
 Our methodology aims to maximize the plausibility of each generated object by injecting full slices of bytecode from \emph{real} benign applications.
 There is only one case in which we inject artificial code: the opaque predicates that guard the entry point of each gadget (see Appendix \ref{app:opaque} for an example).

 In general, we can conclude that plausibility is guaranteed \emph{by construction} thanks to the use of automated software transplantation~\cite{barr2015automated}.
-This contrasts with other approaches that inject \emph{standalone} API calls and URLs or \emph{no-op} operations~\citep[e.g.,][]{Rosenberg:Generic} that are completely orphaned and unsupported by the rest of the bytecode (e.g., an API call result that is never used).
+This contrasts with other approaches that inject \emph{standalone} API calls and URLs or \emph{no-op} operations~\cite[e.g.,][]{Rosenberg:Generic} that are completely orphaned and unsupported by the rest of the bytecode (e.g., an API call result that is never used).

 We also practically assess that each mutated app still functions properly after modification by installing and running it on an Android emulator.
 Although we are unable to thoroughly explore every path of the app in this automated manner, it suffices as a smoke test to ensure that we have not fundamentally damaged the structure of the app.